sokuenryan/authpass/README.md

 # DISCLAIMER:
 **There is purposefully barely any CSS styling involved on purpose because it's going to be changed up later, anyway.**
-*Of course; any thoughts, comments, or ideas are welcome if you have any*
+*Of course; any thoughts, comments, or ideas are welcome if you have any.*